 The most common route of hepatitis C transmission in the UK is when injecting equipment is shared between people who inject drugs.

 Hepatitis C can also be transmitted sexually.
-There have been serious outbreaks of sexually transmitted hepatitis C in HIV-positive gay men in the UK.
+There have been serious outbreaks of sexually transmitted hepatitis C in gay men living with HIV in the UK.
 Sex that involves contact with blood, even in small quantities – for example, fisting – seems to involve the greatest risk.
 Anal sex without a condom has also been identified as involving a risk of hepatitis C transmission, particularly if it goes on for a long time.

 Hepatitis C can also be passed on through infected blood getting into an open wound, through tattooing or body piercing done with contaminated equipment, or through using items such as toothbrushes or razors contaminated with infected blood.